mohit-bhandari45/Koder-Backend/src/modules/auth/auth.docs.md

 ---

-## 8. 🔒 Security Notes
+## 13. 🔒 Security Notes

 * All cookies are set with `HttpOnly`, `Secure` (in production), and `SameSite=lax`.
+* All endpoints validate inputs and return structured error messages.
+* Passwords are hashed using bcrypt before storage.
+* OTPs are valid for 10 minutes and are deleted after use or expiry.
+* Email verification and reset password flows both require OTP confirmation.
 * Always use HTTPS in production.
-* User input is validated in service/controller layer.